Palestinians mull 'economic peace' plan

 "And this, the intention of this plan, of all of its participants, is not to make it merely transformative, but frankly, to make it enormously powerful in the shaping of the possibilities of the future."

 Few details were given at the time, but the office of the special envoy to the Middle East, Tony Blair is continuing to work on the project with private sector experts.

-They are looking in particular at opportunities in information and communications technology, tourism, construction, energy, light manufacturing and agriculture.'Peace first'
+They are looking in particular at opportunities in information and communications technology, tourism, construction, energy, light manufacturing and agriculture.

 Their efforts owe much to a group of some 300 Palestinian and Israeli businesspeople, many of whom travelled to Jordan to present their vision for future economic co-operation, once a peace deal based on a two-state solution is finally reached.

 The Palestinian billionaire Munib al-Masri, who comes from Nablus in the West Bank, is a leader of the Breaking the Impasse initiative.